ddyfedd/portfolio-practice/content/post/game-theory-final-paper.md

 ![Table 1 - Types of relatedness and their explanations](/images/table1.jpg)

 What we have already seen, is that kin-based positive discrimination has evolutionary benefits, with an overall higher payoff, given Hamilton's formula.
 However, at this point, the question appeared to me, what is the case, where the coefficient of relatedness (_r_) is so low, that we would naturally predict selection against helping?
-This was the step, where I found myself thinking about different forms of altruism, and realized that kin selection theory only provides a good explanation for specific cases of helping, whereas other cooperative and beneficent behaviors cannot be accounted for only by $$rb > c$$.
+This was the step, where I found myself thinking about different forms of altruism, and realized that kin selection theory only provides a good explanation for specific cases of helping, whereas other cooperative and beneficent behaviors cannot be accounted for only by _rb > c_.

 Kramer also raised similar concerns: "_cooperative behaviors may be motivated by factors besides kin selection.
 Researchers have raised the point that kin selection is an ultimate cause focused on fitness payoffs.
 Because these payoffs often are time delayed, kin selection may be insufficient to explain the motivation to cooperate._" (Kramer, 2015, 7. p.)
 My concerns about the feasibility of kin selection as an ultimate explanation of helping seems grounded, so now I will move on to examine, whether altruism could be a possible alternative accounting for different forms of cooperative behaviors with no relatedness present as a motivational factor for preferring helping.